A framework-agnostic approach for creating innovative, resilient and adaptive large-scale product development organizations.

 Org Topologies is a thinking tool that makes it easier to see where your organization is on the transformation journey.
 And from there, discuss where you want to be.

 This helps organizations discover, own and monitor their journey toward perfection without relying on "agile" frameworks.

 So, what is Org Topologies?

 Agile transformation is a highly contextual journey.
 We believe one essential meta objective of every business is to stay resilient for as long as possible in the face of competition and market landscape changes.

-This means applying org design that maximizes adaptivity in order to keep discovering constantly changing market demands.
+This means applying an org design that maximizes innovation and adaptivity to keep discovering constantly changing market demands.
 And also simultaneously keep delivering the value that is known to be needed.

 For many organizations we know, "agile transformation" means creating "agile teams".
 This is indeed a step in the right direction.
 However, it is impossible to get to a higher state of adaptivity by relying on individualistic work.
 Jelled groups of people organized in teams are better at adapting to changing environments than individuals.
 Teams absorb the complexity of uncertainty, acquire new skills, and discover and deliver at the same time.

 Organizational improvements along this dimension increase the capabilities of teams to work across the entire technology stack, delivering results faster and in a constant flow.
 This dimension is closely related to what Scrum people call the "Definition of Done" and the DevOps call techniques of "Continuous Delivery".

 Mastering this dimension allows teams to work on customer problems end-to-end.
 "End-to-end" means that teams don't have blocking dependencies between each other - i.e. no queues, no waiting, no hand-offs, no victimization or unclarity of responsibility.
 Lean production requires multi-trained individuals in cross-functional teams to improve delivery and learning.
 We see organizations tend to focus most on this dimension: Creating better teams.